imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 If we log the obj in the browser's console, we will see the following:

-So basically, all the objects created with literal notation inherits properties from Object.prototype.
+So basically, all the objects created with literal notation inherits properties from `Object.prototype`.

 ### Using Object Constructor